The-Duchess/ruby-irc-framework/README.md

 	ircbot.names("#chat")

+>- identify takes a nickserv pass and identifies to nickserv with it

+	ircbot.identify(nickserv_pass)

 >- auth sets user, real name and nick and if the nickserv_pass passed to auth is not empty or nil then it identifies to nickserv with nickserv_pass

 	ircbot.auth(nickserv_pass)